 Retailers are looking to LSPs to provide not only an exceptional delivery experience for all items, but also the technology to back such a service.
 This means being able to support fast, convenient, delivery services that meet demanding expectations from now delivery-savvy consignees.

-This guide takes a look at white glove shipping: why this service is critical for all carriers, and how it will set you apart from other logistics providers.
+This guide takes a look at white glove shipping: why this service is critical for all oversized retailers and every last mile carrier who offers it, and how it will help you differentiate your services.

 White glove shipping is going the extra mile for consignees and giving the highest quality service.
 In today’s age, with people putting extra emphasis on safety and convenience, offering white glove service is a major advantage for shippers, a major advantage for consignees when comparing different retailers.